 Dishwasher in the studio running in time with the song we’re tracking— PUP (@puptheband) April 30, 2018

 Greys last released Outer Heaven in 2016, which saw the noise-punk group continuing to expand their sound and embrace a more sonically dynamic pallet.
 They cemented that ambition with Warm Shadow, an accompanying cassette of weird outtakes and playful studio experiments that I'm quite fond of.

 In the year since that record members of the band have been active with solo work.
 Bassist C.R.
 Gillespie released Séance Works, a new full-length of ambient soundscapes.
 Vocalist Shehzaad Jiwani recently unveiled a solo recording under the name Golden Drag that saw him playing with electronic and new wave influences.
 It remains to be seen now these projects are going to effect Greys' sound, if at all.

 day two in the studio and the engineer has already yelled “god dammit shehzaad i am going to fucking kill you” so yes i would say this is our best work yet— Greys (@greysband) April 23, 2018

 Toronto bubblegum-punk act PONY appeared in an Audiotree North session at the Longboat recently.
 They performed their 2017 single "Alone Tonight."
 The band last released the Do You EP on Buzz Records, produced by the aforementioned Shehzaad Jiwani.

 Four-piece Montreal skate-punk act Bussieres have released a video for their song "Prestige Worldwide," which appears on their upcoming EP Sunny Side Up.
 The video was filmed and edited by Vincent Côté, who also produced the new record.
 The EP follows up the group's previous EP, 2016's Orange Glow.
-It arrives May 15 on Thousand Island Records.
+It arrives May 15 on Thousand Islands Records.